 Lanzhou Gansu, China Travel Guide

-The area's abundant wheat production made noodles a central part of the diet, leading to the development of many noodle-based dishes.
+The area's abundant wheat production made noodles a central part of the diet, causing the development of many noodle-based dishes.

 These constitute the standard eating utensils.
 Shared dishes are common; use serving chopsticks if provided.